 I weighed myself before writing this and I have gained 7kg in the last 8mths.
 I went into full meltdown mode when I saw that number.
 I couldn’t believe how far I had let myself go.
 At this point I took some pictures and compared the difference to last time I was the same weight.
 Wow.
 If that doesn’t convince you to throw out the scale I don’t know what will??!!
 I know it’s not all muscle but again if I’m a little slower because I’m a little fluffier, it’s a price I’m willing to pay.

 I will start to cut again when this race is over and I’m excited to see what lies beneath!
-I am lifting 3-4 times heavier then when I did my first round of STS.
+I am lifting 3-4 times heavier then when I did the same reps in my first round of periodization.
 I have learnt to listen to my body.
 If I need a rest day, I take it.
 If I need a refuel day, I eat.
 I feel strong.
 I feel healthy.
 I am the same weight I was 2 years ago and look and feel completely different.
 I will keep running as it keeps me sane.
 I love to wake up and go for a run.
 Or not.
 Maybe sprint intervals.
 Maybe I’ll try for a PB.
 I love not planning my runs, I just put on my shoes and let my body do the thinking.
 I will also keep on lifting.
 I love the feeling of power.
 I love seeing the weights go up.
 I love the structure of a weighted workout.
 I love the comments.
 I know that running will make building muscle slower but I am finally at peace with that.
 I no longer care how many calories I burn in a workout, I work out because I love it.
 I no longer need the scales – numbers do not define me.
 I eat to fuel my workout or my current goal.
 I am not the fastest or the strongest but I am fit and I am healthy.

 Share your success, no matter how large or small.
 You never know who you may inspire to hang on just a bit longer.
 We love featuring results and journey stories in REAL time, not just before/afters.
 If you have a victory (scale or not) let us know and allow us to share with the fam, by submitting to success@EM2WL.com